 The MMEP Data Manager is responsible for entering the enrollment records, credit accrual, and the assessment data for migrant students into the MIS 2000 database which in turn holds the data for MSIX retrieval.
 This individual is also jointly responsible along with the MMEP Leadership Team, for communicating with all secondary schools where migratory youth attend to efficiently obtain credit accrual information for all migratory high school students throughout the state.
 The MMEP Data Manager and MMEP Program Director ensure that all secondary coursework is input into MSIX and conduct searches of prior MSIX records to assist in the credit transfer for secondary migratory students.

-The MMEP Data Manager is currently responsible for creating records and data entry into two data systems for every child who is determined to be migrant through the MMEP’s comprehensive identification and recruitment efforts.
-For the 2016-2017 school year, the MMEP will be consulting with MS/EdD company to map the two data systems; therefore, removing the double entry that is required now for all MSIX Minimum Data Elements (MDEs).
+The MMEP Data Manager was responsible for creating records and data entry into two data systems for every child who is determined to be migrant through the MMEP’s comprehensive identification and recruitment efforts.
+For the 2016-2017 school year, the MMEP consulted with MS/EdD company to map the two data systems; therefore, removing the double entry that is required now for all MSIX Minimum Data Elements (MDEs).

 MMEP staff are responsible for checking the MSIX database when a potential migratory student has been identified for eligibility, and for sourcing and compiling information that will later be entered into the migrant databases.
 In addition, the MMEP staff are able to actively seek and retrieve academic and health records using MSIX and provide those records to school district staff when applicable.